 Note: Currently only NetApp filers and Isilon filers are supported with the NetBackup Accelerator for NDMP option.
-(See the NetBackup Master Compatibility List for the most recent list of supported versions of each NAS vendor.)
+(See the NetBackup Compatibility List for all Versions for the most recent list of supported versions of each NAS vendor.)

 For NetApp filers, Accelerator for NDMP supports only the DUMP format.
 Consult your NetApp documentation for specific details about its DUMP format.